BigBelt/Cybersecurity-Awareness-Simulator/README.md

 - Watch your balance change based on your decisions and learn from the provided feedback.
 - The game ends after 30 days of scenarios.

-## Contributing

-Feel free to submit issues or pull requests if you have ideas or improvements.

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and commit them.
-4. Submit a pull request describing your changes.

 ## License